codeforboston/Scrapple/README.md

  ## Scrapy Spiders

-  Scraping is supported by the scrapie framework which requires a spider to be written to parse a particular website.
+  Scraping is supported by the scrapy framework which requires a spider to be written to parse a particular website.
 The data manager is designed to support running multiple Scrapy Spiders in separate schedules in parallel.
-However, currently only one spider provided craig_spyder.py which scrapes craigslist website. parameters specific to rental scraping are configurable was in craig_spyder.py.
+However, currently, only one spider provided craig_spyder.py which scrapes craigslist website.
+Parameters specific to rental scraping are configurable was in craig_spyder.py.

-  Scraper module run on a periodic schedule there can be one schedule per Scrapy Spider.
+  Scraper module runs on a periodic schedule there can be one schedule per Scrapy Spider.
 To control the activity of schedules two endpoints are provided one to activate a schedule and one to remove it and terminate scraping.

   To start scraping using the following POST command.
   <p>http://&lt;host&gt;:5555/start_spider_sch?scraper=craigslist</p>